 As a conclusion to their meta-analysis of inclusive education research, Waitoller and Artiles (2013) argue that inclusivity should be treated more broadly.
 Rather than focusing on a unitary identity like “disabled” or “female,” for example, treat the question of inclusion in the classroom through a lens of intersectionality, considering all relevant identities and groups that have been historically marginalized in educational settings.

 I’ve had students screaming, fighting in class, but I guess from my perspective, I don’t really mind.
 I see that as I’ve created a safe space where everyone feels that they can be themselves…

 Inclusivity Faculty Resources

 This is not a comprehensive list of diversity and inclusion resources on campus.
-For information about a specific topic, please contact the Faculty Innovation Center.
+For information about a specific topic, please contact the Center for Teaching and Learning.